monkphin/Colour-Forge/README.md

   </details>

   ### Logged In View
-  When the user has logged in the homepage adjusts what it shows, this time showing them a set of cards - the two topmost both advertise the ability to add paints to their library or to create paint recipes, ensuring these are both quickly accessible.
-In addition the page will also display all the paint recipes that the site's user base has added, effectively creating a limited social function.
-This allows any registered user to be able to see other users paint recipes, something which can be quite useful when looking for inspiration and ideas or when trying to work out how to create a specific effect on a miniature.
-This list is paginated so will show 6 recipes per page.
+  When a user logs in, the homepage updates to display a set of Materialize cards.
+  The topmost two prominantly show the Add Paints and Create Recipes functionality.
+Ensuring these are easily accessible to users.
+Currently the Add Paints functionality has its button disabled, with text and a tool top to advice the feature is coming soon.

+  Additionally the page showcases all paints submitted by the sites user base, with some basic filtering occurring to ensure that the auto created 'Demo Recipe' that each account has added on sign up is only visible if it belongs to the current user, this is to prevent potential confusion around the Demo Recipe.
+The page uses pagination to show just 6 recipes at a time to ensure the user doesnt get too overwhelmed.

   <details>
   <summary>Home Page Logged In</summary>